-Michigan ranks ninth in the nation in potato production and is the No. 1 producer of chipping potatoes in the country.
-The center is also home to the Burt Cargill Potato Demonstration Storage facility which consists of two buildings that, combined, house nine 575 cwt. bulk potato storages.
-These storages allow researchers to study the commercial potential of new processing potato varieties as well as enabling them to perform other post-harvest evaluations.
+Michigan potato and dry bean producers are the main beneficiaries of the research conducted at the 57-acre Montcalm Research Center.
+The center also leases 40 additional acres for research and demonstration projects.
+Research activities include potato variety evaluation, cultural practices, fertility and weed, insect and disease control.
+Michigan ranks sixth in the nation in potato production value and is the No. 1 producer of chipping potatoes in the country.
+The center is adjacent to the Burt Cargill Potato Demonstration Storage facility which consists of two buildings that, combined, house nine 50,000-pound bulk potato storages.
+These storages allow researchers to study the commercial potential of new processing potato varieties as well as perform other post-harvest evaluations under simulated commercial evaluation.

 Michigan State University AgBioResearch is inviting the public to tour several of its research facilities across Michigan this summer.
 The organization’s annual field days, conducted June through September, will highlight some of the current research projects benefiting the Michigan agriculture industry.

 Seventeen Michigan State University researchers and Extension outreach and education specialists have received more than $600,000 in funding from the Michigan Alliance for Animal Agriculture.

 MSU fisheries and wildlife professor Michael Jones has been named assistant director of natural resources programs for MSU AgBioResearch.
 This is a new part-time position within the organization.

 David Douches, who leads MSU’s Potato Breeding and Genetics program, will spend September, and most other months, traveling around Michigan helping Michigan potato growers.